AlphaBlue7/SubAlarm/README.md

 8. The script is ran along with the `nohup` command as the prefix.
 I noticed that as an SSH session is closed the script no longer runs in the background despite having used `&`.
 The nohup command which is short for 'no hang up' prevents the processes from receving the signal to hang up.

+9. The entirety of the nohup output (including the std error) is redirected to output.log

-9. The script runs at an interval of 60 minutes
+10. The script runs at an interval of 60 minutes